MikhCher/Java_Games/README.md

 Platforms do not move.
 They are not evenly spaced, so you must move the Doodler by pressing A or D to the left or right respectively as he jumps.
-If you miss a platform and there would not be platform below to land on, you will go into free fall and the game would be over.
+If you miss a platform and there would not be platform below to land on, you will go into free fall, and the game would be over.
 If you move Doodler far enough to one side, the Doodler will leave the screen and appear on the other side